Tyler-g-hudson/image-sandbox/README.md

 **--tag:** The part of the image tag that follows the prefix.
 Default is "init".
 **--base:** The base image.
 Recommended and supported base images are "ubuntu" and "oraclelinux:8.4" - any base image not using yum or apt-get, or using operating systems not under the umbrella of CUDA "ubuntu2004" and "rhel8" repositories will fail at some point later in the process.
 Defaults to "oraclelinux:8.4".
-**--no-cache:** Using this option causes the docker images to build with no cached steps.
+**--no-cache:** Using this option causes the Docker images to build with no cached steps.
 This may run slower, but can aid in debugging.

 ### Setup Cuda Runtime: Build the ISCE3 Runtime CUDA Environment